-A Code of Ethics for Internal Audit was approved in 2017 laying down the ethical culture in the function as an independent activity.
+The Internal Audit Code of Ethics was approved in 2017, establishing the ethical culture in the function as an independent activity.
 It includes:

 - 1. Principles relevant for the profession and practice of the internal audit:

 - Integrity

 - Objectivity and Independence

 - Confidentiality

 - Competence

 - 2. The Rules of Conduct which describe the behaviour expected from all internal auditors.
 These rules serve to assist with the interpretation of the Principles in their practical application.
 Their aim is to guide the ethical conduct of internal auditors.

-- Once a year all internal auditors must sign a declaration stating that they are cognisant of, understand and uphold these rules.
+Once a year all internal auditors must sign a declaration stating that they are cognisant of, understand and uphold these rules.
+In turn, professionals who work with the Internal Audit Department must also sign this declaration, when they start to provide their services to the Department.
 This Code of Ethics is available on the Intranet.

-Whistleblowing channel, for reporting any irregularities of a financial or accounting nature to the Audit Committee, as well as breaches of the code of conduct and malpractice within the organisation, stating whether reports made through this channel are confidential.
+Whistleblowing channel, for reporting any irregularities of a financial or accounting nature to the Audit Committee, as well as breaches of the code of conduct and malpractice within the organisation, stating whether reports made through this channel are confidential:

-The company has a whistleblowing channel, the Ethics Channel, for consultation and reporting of irregularities or breaches of the Enagás Group Code of Ethics and the Code of Conduct of the Technical Manager of the Spanish Gas System
+The company has a whistleblowing channel, the 'Ethics Channel', for consultation and reporting of irregularities or breaches of the Enagás Group Code of Ethics and the Code of Conduct of the Technical Manager of the Spanish Gas System.